gxhen/gxhen.github.io/_pages/about.md

   - /about.html
 ---

-Guanxiong Shen is a PhD candidate the Department of Electrical Engineering and Electronics, the University of Liverpool, UK.
+Guanxiong Shen received his PhD degree from the Department of Electrical Engineering and Electronics, the University of Liverpool, UK.
 His detailed education background and work experience can be found in [Education and Work](/edu-work-experience/).